meowpow-png/alis-ai/CONTRIBUTING.md

 ---

 🛡️ Alis uses changelog entries as part of its behavioral record.
 Clean, descriptive commits and consistent prefix usage ensure accurate version history.

+---

+📘 For a fast step-by-step summary, see [Release Quickstart](release-quickstart.md)